Juan García Oyervides

 Juan has a PhD in Spanish from the University of Colorado Boulder.
 He is a first generation Mexican-American scholar in the humanities working to increase access to higher education and specialized knowledge.

-He is the current director of Observatorio de Las Américas and serves as President of the Global Cooperative for Transdisciplinary Research and Engaged Education.
-His is a Visiting Assistant Professor in the Hispanic Studies Program at Graceland University.
+He is the current Co-Director of Observatorio de Las Américas (OLA) and serves as President of the Global Cooperative for Transdisciplinary Research and Engaged Education (GCTREE).
+Juan is an Assistant Professor of Spanish at West Texas A&M University.